Approximate Bayesian Computation for Finite Mixture Models: Methodology

-\begin{sloppypar} In the first iteration of the proposed ABC-PMC algorithm, the mixture weights $\{f_{1}^{1} \ldots, f_{{K}}^{1}\}$ are directly sampled from the prior distribution, which is a $\text{Dirichlet}(\delta$), where $\delta = (\delta_{1}, \dots, \delta_{K})$.
-For $t>1$, proposals are drawn from the previous step particle system according to their importance weights.
-After randomly selecting a mixture weight, $f^{t-1}$, we want to ``jitter'' or move it in manner that preserves some information coming from the selected particle, but not let it be an identical copy, leading to the resampled mixture weight $f^{t}$.
-This is carried out using Algorithm \ref{alg:dr}.
+\begin{sloppypar} In the first iteration of the proposed ABC--PMC algorithm and for $J = 1, \dots, N\init$, the mixture weights $f^{(J)}_1 = \{f_{1,1}, \ldots, f_{{1,K}}\}^{(J)}$ are directly sampled from the prior distribution, which is a $\text{Dirichlet}(\delta$), where $\delta = (\delta_{1}, \dots, \delta_{K})$.
+For $t>1$ and for $J = 1, \dots, N$, proposals are drawn from the previous iterations's particle system according to their importance weights, as defined in Algorithm~\ref{alg1}.
+After randomly selecting some particle $L \in \{1, \ldots, N\}$ from the $t-1$ iteration's particle system we want to ``jitter'' or move the selected particle's mixture weight, $f_t^*$, in manner that preserves some information coming from the selected particle, but not let it be an identical copy, in order to obtain the resampled mixture weights, $f_t^{(L)}$.
+This is carried out using Algorithm \ref{alg:dr} and the mathematical justification can be found in Appendix~\ref{appendix}.